openid/fapi/Financial_API_Implementation_And_Deployment_Advice.md

 ## JARM Downgrade

-A client receiving a response non compliant with [@JARM], in response to an authorization request instructing a [@JARM] response, from an authorization server supporting [@JARM] (as indicated by its metadata attribute response_modes_supported), SHOULD reject the response.
+A client receiving a response non compliant with JARM, in response to an authorization request instructing a JARM response, from an authorization server supporting JARM (as indicated by its metadata attribute response_modes_supported), SHOULD reject the response.

 # Privacy Considerations